About Robert Nelson Wedding Photography

 How many wedding a year do you do?

-I shoot around 20 weddings a year which is enough to make sure I give everyone enough personal time.
+I shoot around 20-25 weddings a year is my comfort zone!
+I find this is enough to make sure I give everyone enough personal time.

 Do you do classic poses?